rhomobile/rhoconnect-adapters/README.md

 - **:msdynamics_ticket_url:** <msdynamics_web_services_integration_url> - substitute the default URL with your MsDynamics account URL.

-For every source adapter based on CRM object there is a corresponding *'vendor/msdynamics/settings/\<CRM\-object\-name\>.yml'* file containing the descriptions for the Sugar CRM object.
+For every source adapter based on CRM object there is a corresponding *'vendor/msdynamics/settings/\<CRM\-object\-name\>.yml'* file containing the descriptions for the MsDynamics object.
 Every CRM object file has the following entries:

 	Query_Fields: hash of the objects's fields